Why You Feel Sleepy After Being in the Sun

 Sunburn

 Being in direct or indirect sunlight exposes the body to ultraviolet rays.
-According to Sleep, these rays don’t just cause sunburn for those not wearing the appropriate amount of sunscreen, they can also make you feel tired.
-Ultraviolet rays essentially damage the skin, leading the immune system to fight back to repair the body.
-As most of these repairs happen during our sleep, the immune system works to bring about that result.
-The result is often a well-desereved and slightly restorative nap.
+According to Sleep, these rays don’t just cause sunburn for those not wearing the appropriate amount of sunscreen; they can also make you feel tired.
+Ultraviolet rays damage the skin, leading the immune system to fight back to repair the body.
+Most of these repairs happen during sleep, so the immune system works to bring about that result.

 Article continues below advertisement

-According to A. Vogel, one in 10 cases of excessive tiredness can be attributed to dehydration.
-If you’re unsure about whether or not your fatigue is derived from dehydration, look for other symptoms such as dry mouth, headaches, excessive thirst, lightheadedness, dark urine, or infrequent urination.
-Note that dehydration can also cause blood pressure to drop, which can decrease blood flow to and from the brain.
+According to the Cleveland Clinic, symptoms of dehydration include dry mouth, headaches, excessive thirst, lightheadedness, dark urine, or infrequent urination.
+Dehydration can also cause blood pressure to drop, decreasing blood flow to and from the brain.

 Source: Getty Images